Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 OpenCode: Model Freedom and Open-Source Conviction

 OpenCode is the only fully open-source tool of the four (MIT License), developed by Anomaly Innovations (the team behind SST/Serverless Stack).
-As of March 2026, it has accumulated over 126K GitHub stars — one of the fastest-growing open-source AI coding projects.
+As of May 2026, it has accumulated over 150K GitHub stars, 850+ contributors, and 6.5M monthly developers, making it one of the fastest-growing open-source AI coding projects.

-Its core proposition is model freedom: support for 75+ LLM providers, from Claude Opus 4.6 and GPT-5 series to Gemini 3 Flash and Ollama local models.
+Its core proposition is model freedom: support for 75+ LLM providers, from Claude Opus 4.7 and GPT-5 series to Gemini 3 Flash and Ollama local models.
 You're not locked into any single AI vendor.
-The TypeScript-based architecture (~62%) follows a client/server model with support for remote Docker execution. v1.2.0 added Git-backed Session Review (track diffs from each AI session), with later versions adding multi-agent orchestration, Plan Agent (read-only repo analysis before writing code), and Node.js support (no longer Bun-only).
+The architecture is a Go-based CLI application using the Bubble Tea TUI framework. v1.2.0 migrated session storage to SQLite (replacing plain text files), with later versions adding multi-agent orchestration, Plan Agent (read-only repo analysis before writing code), and MCP (Model Context Protocol) integration.

 Pricing has also evolved: beyond the free BYOK tier, there's a new Go plan ($10/month, access to GLM-5, Kimi K2.5, MiniMax models), Zen remains pay-as-you-go, but Black subscription enrollment is currently paused.

-OpenCode also offers a Desktop App and IDE extensions (VS Code, Cursor, JetBrains, Zed, Neovim, Emacs) — the broadest coverage of any tool here.
-Performance still depends entirely on your chosen model, though Git-backed Session Review now makes tracking and reverting AI changes easier than before.
+OpenCode also offers a Desktop App and IDE extensions (VS Code, Cursor, JetBrains, Zed, Neovim, Emacs), the broadest coverage of any tool here.
+Performance still depends entirely on your chosen model, though the SQLite-based session storage since v1.2.0 has improved session management stability.

 3. Real-World Scenario Comparison: What's Each Tool Best At?